nbenaglia/cognitio/README.md

 In order to develop you first need:

 - install `diesel` with `cargo install diesel_cli --no-default-features --features postgres`
-- a running database with `docker-compose up database`
+- a running database with `docker-compose database up`

 Then you can apply diesel scripts with: